mikeshuh/OFS/README.md

 - Docker Desktop installed ([Download here](https://www.docker.com/products/docker-desktop/))
 - Stripe CLI installed ([Download here](https://docs.stripe.com/stripe-cli/))
+  - Stripe CLI is necessary for payment integration on a local development environment
+- While installing MySQL is not necessary to test our application, if you wish to inspect the database records, install MySQL Shell and Server ([Download here](https://dev.mysql.com/downloads/))
-- Log in to stripe with test account credentials.
-To obtain the stripe test account credentials, please contact:
+- Log in to Stripe with test account credentials.
+To obtain the Stripe test account credentials, please contact:
   - 📧 Email: michael.stephen.huh@gmail.com
   - 💬 Discord: mikrelin
 - Environment variables configured (see Environment Setup)